sr-gi/bitcoin_tools/FAQ.md

 ### I just downloaded the code from GitHub, how can I make it work?

 First, you must install all the dependencies, both system and Python ones.
-Refer to the dependencies section of the README to check them (specially for system dependencies).
-Python dependencies can be installed by running `pip install -r requirements.txt`
+Refer to the [dependencies section](README.md#dependencies) of the
+README to check them.

-### I installed all the dependencies, but the code still doesn't work!
+### I've installed all the dependencies, but the code still doesn't work!

+Have you checked the [INSTALL.md](INSTALL.md) file?
+You may need to add bitcoin_tools as a library by placing it in the proper directory or including it in the `PYTHONPATH`

+### I've installed all the dependencies and I've done everything in the INSTALL.md file, why am I still not able to make it work?!

 Once all dependencies are installed you should create a configuration file using `sample_conf.py` as an example.
 The purpose of the configuration file is to define the paths of the directories that will be used for IO by the library, for example